department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 - Complete paralysis of both legs with the inability to control your bladder or bowels

 <strong>Or you have:</strong>
-- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated as 60% or more disabling, and have blindness in both eyes<strong>or
+- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated as 60% or more disabling, and have blindness in both eyes<strong>or</strong>
-- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated as 40% or more disabling, and have blindness in both eyes with only the ability to perceive light, <strong>or
+- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated as 40% or more disabling, and have blindness in both eyes with only the ability to perceive light, <strong>or</strong>
 - Total deafness in one ear as well as blindness in both eyes with only the ability to perceive light

 <strong>Or you have total blindness without the ability to see light, and have:</strong>